keras-team/keras-hub/ROADMAP.md

 ### Tools for data preprocessing and postprocessing for end-to-end workflows

-It should be easy to take trained Keras language model and use it for a wide range of real world NLP tasks.
+It should be easy to take a trained Keras language model and use it for a wide range of real world NLP tasks.
 We should support classification, text generation, summarization, translation, name-entity recognition, and question answering.
 We should have a guide for each of these tasks using KerasNLP by